fraserivison/wave-app/wave-app/README.md

 ## Features

+- **Profile Creation and Editing**: Users can create and edit their profiles to showcase their work and music.
-Users can upload their tracks which will then automaticaly get posted to the discovery page.
+- **Music Sharing**: Users can upload and share their music, which is automatically posted to the discovery page.
+- **Discovery Page**: A page where users can discover and listen to tracks shared by other users.
+- **Follow Users**: Users can follow other DJs and producers to stay updated on their new uploads and projects.
+- **Track Rating**: Users can rate tracks shared by others, providing feedback for improvement.

 ### Features Removed

-Removed the settings feature in the Sidebar as it would be too much work right now- go in to detail.
+- **Settings Feature**: The settings feature has been removed from the Sidebar at this time.
+This decision was made due to time constraints and the complexity of implementing user-specific settings in the current iteration.
+It is planned for future development, where users will be able to modify their personal preferences, notifications, and account settings.

 ### Features To Be Implemented

 ---

 ## Project Iteration Focus

+- Focus on **user profile creation** and **music sharing functionality**.
+- Finalise the **real-time features**.
+- Implement the **search functionality** for users and tracks.

 ## Database Schema